mooreds/docs-1/building/user-config.md

 ## Operation-generated settings

 Use an options type schema to limit the user's input to a set of options.
 The selected operation will return an array of objects, each with properties `displayName` and `value`.
 The set of options can be static; for example, a list of colors mapped to hex codes.
-They can also be dynamic; for example, generating a list of the user's slack channels mapped to channel ids.
+They can also be dynamic; for example, generating a list of the user's Slack channels mapped to channel ids.
 In the dynamic case, you can check (in JavaScript) if the user is authenticated by calling `api.isAuthed("<data connection>")` and throwing an error if they are not.

 1. Navigate to **Code &gt; Operations** and create an operation with the `User Setting Options` template
 2. Commit your code